tnebooks/10th-science/content.en/docs/thermal-physics/_index.md

 ---

-## Learning Objectives
-At the end of this lesson, students will be able to
-- Understand the concept of heat and temperature
-- Know the absolute scale of temperature
-- Understand the thermal energy and the thermal equilibrium
-- Classification of expansion of substances
-- Know the fundamental laws of gases
-- Distinguish between real gas and ideal gas
-- Derive the ideal gas equation
-- Solve the numerical problems

----

 ## INTRODUCTION

 Sun is the primary source of thermal energy for all living organisms.
 Thermal energy is the cause and temperature is the effect.
 All living organisms need a particular temperature for their survival.
 In the kitchen, a container with a steel bottom is placed on the induction stove.
 Do you know why?
 All of us have a common man's understanding of thermal energy and temperature.
 But, in this chapter, you shall learn about thermal energy and temperature in a scientific manner.
 We shall also discuss about how thermal energy is transferred and the effects of thermal energy.